Charles Whitworth, 1st Earl Whitworth: Marriage

-His former friend, John Sackville, 3rd Duke of Dorset, had died in July 1799, and on 7 April 1801 he married the widow Duchess Arabella Diana Cope (daughter of Sir Charles Cope, Bt., by Catharine, fifth daughter of Cecil Bisshop, bart., of Parham, who afterwards married Charles Jenkinson, 1st Earl of Liverpool).
+His former friend, John Sackville, 3rd Duke of Dorset, had died in July 1799, and on 7 April 1801 he married the widow Duchess Arabella Diana Cope (daughter of Sir Charles Cope, Bt., by Catherine, fifth daughter of Cecil Bisshop, bart., of Parham, who afterwards married Charles Jenkinson, 1st Earl of Liverpool).
 She was a capable woman of thirty-two, with a taste for power and pleasure, says Wraxall, kept "always subordinate to her economy".
 By the death of the Duke she came into possession of £13,000 a year, besides the borough of East Grinstead, while Dorset House and Knole Park subsequently passed into her hands.